by Susan Flantzer © Unofficial Royalty 2018

 Prince Ioann Konstantinovich was born in 1886 and was the eldest of the six sons and the eldest of the nine children of Grand Duke Konstantine Konstantinovich, a grandson of Nicholas I, and Elisabeth of Saxe-Altenburg (Elizaveta Mavrikievna).
 Ioann was very religious and thought about becoming a monk but he fell in love.
 In 1911, he married Princess Helen of Yugoslavia, daughter of King Peter I of Yugoslavia and Zorka of Montenegro, and she took the name Yelena Petrovna.
 The couple had two children:

 Ioann fought in World War I and was a decorated war hero.
-His sister Princess Vera Konstantinovna, his mother Grand Duchess Elizaveta Mavrikievna, and wife Princess Yelena Petrovna left Russia in April 1919 with help from Swedish and Norwegian diplomats.
+His sister Princess Vera Konstantinovna, his mother Grand Duchess Elizaveta Mavrikievna, and his wife Princess Yelena Petrovna left Russia in April 1919 with help from Swedish and Norwegian diplomats.

 Nicknamed Kostya, Prince Konstantin Konstantinovich was born in 1891, the third of the six sons and fourth of the nine children of Grand Duke Konstantine Konstantinovich, a grandson of Nicholas I, and Elisabeth of Saxe-Altenburg (Elizaveta Mavrikievna).
 Prince Konstantin wanted to act in the theater but instead, he attended the Corps des Pages, a military academy in St. Petersburg.
 He served as an officer in the Izmaylovsky Regiment during World War I.